msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 Device Management
 - Some non-local aspects of device management (e.g. space (home), groups, automation) are only partially manageable via TRIGGER + Automation.
 If you want advanced applications in these areas, using CloudAPI must be necessary.
 - Some management operations (like add/remove/rename devices, automation, etc...) actually are performed using a Tuya APP (SmartLife).
 If you want to do thems in a custom application, you need to use CloudAPI.

-### notes on OpenAPI V2.0

-The tuyaAPI v.
-2.0 introduces two new abstraction levels for device management: standard devices and "code".
-Standard devices are categorized by their function set ('code' collection).
-This allows the creation of maps also for devices that are not manufactured by Tuya but can still be controlled using the tuyaAPI.

-Additionally, the tuyaAPI v.
-2.0 introduces the concept of spaces and subspaces for defining the spatial location of devices.
-Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.
-This new device spatial definition, in conjunction with 'groups', allows for more granular control over device operation and enables the creation of more complex automation scenarios.

-The 'standard' access
-> "The standard instruction set lets you control devices from different manufacturers with a single set of instructions.
-However, to achieve standardization, mapping relationships shall be manually created, and Tuya cannot guarantee that all hardware products support this function."

-The "instruction set" is defined using "code" (i.e. tuya name for a property, like 'switch_1' or 'cycle_time') and then mapped to natives DP.
-The devices are grouped in 554 'standard categories' (@ 12/2023, see 'Get Category List' API).

-the space abstraction

 ### TuyaDAEMON 3.0
 objectives